isabella232/dde-handsonlab/step4/README.md

 # Link Extractor: Step 4 - Docker App

-Now that we have our application working perfectly!
+Our application is working perfectly and we're well on our way to Unicorn status!
 It is time to leverage [Docker App](https://github.com/docker/app) to make our Application even more portable, and to use a parameters file to make it environment agnostic!
+You saw parameters exposed in the Template you used in Application Designer earlier.

 ## Changes from the previous step

 You will notice the Application Designer created a directory `step3.dockerapp`.
-This is something we haven't used previously and provides a way for us to distribute our application, as an application composed of multiple microservices.
-We have copied over a `dockerapp` file into this directory for you to complete the lab with.
+This is something we haven't used previously and provides a way for us to distribute our entire application at once, as including all of our microservices and the parameters that can be used for deployment.
+We have copied over a `linkextractor.dockerapp` into the `step4` directory for you to complete the lab with.

-This directory is composed of 3 files:
+The `linkextractor.dockerapp` directory is composed of 3 files:

 - `docker-compose.yml` - This file is something we have worked with in the previous steps.
 It contains instructions on how to deploy each service, and how each service will interact with the others.
 This Docker Compose file is slightly different though.
 It contains variables for tuneable parameters.

 - `metadata.yml` - This file contains identification metadata such as name, version, description and maintainers of your containerised application.

-- `parameters.yml` - This final section specifies default values for application parameter, these values will be inserted into the Docker Compose file at runtime.
+- `parameters.yml` - This final section specifies default values for application parameters, these values will be inserted into the Docker Compose file at runtime.

 As the application is nearly ready for production, we have removed the mounted php file for live editing.
 The www is now version controlled with a Docker Image tag `v1` and `v2`.

 ## Try it out

-1) Using the `docker app` CLI syntax we are able to deploy and modify our containerised application.
+1. Using the `docker app` CLI syntax we are able to deploy and modify our containerised application.

    First let's inspect our Docker app to find out more information about what services it will deploy and the default variables for those services.

    ```
    > docker app inspect linkextractor.dockerapp